 AQA English Language Assessment is through two exam papers of 1 hour 45 minutes each.
 All texts in the exam will be unseen.
-Paper 1: Explorations in Creative Reading and Writing one literature fiction text descriptive or narrative writing
+Paper 1: Explorations in Creative Reading and Writing Section A: Reading (80 marks 50% of GCSE grade)

+- one literature fiction text

+- Section B: Writing

+- descriptive or narrative writing